Lopseg/Hack-sources/README.md

 # Payloads
-Accuratted list of payloads that i developed over my life (and there is some other ones that i've founded over the net) Here i include some reverse_shell payloads built in python and cpp Also, some of them use some kind of encrypting/encoding to bypass some IDS's
+Accuratted list of payloads that i developed over my life.

+(and there is some other ones that i've founded over the internet).

 Feel free to fork it and/or help me increase this list.

+Also, some of them use some kind of encrypting/encoding to bypass some IDS's.

 For encryption/encoding there are some ones using